Operation fidelity explored by numerical range of Kraus operators: Operation fidelity, numerical range and estimation of channels

 Each Kraus operator can be decomposed into Hermitian and anti-Hermitian parts: $K_j=H_j+\mathrm{i}A_j$, where all $H_j$ and~$A_j$ are Hermitian.
 Then

-This means that the operation fidelity does not change when each Kraus operator $K_j$ is replaced by~a~pair of~operators $H_j$ and~$A_j$.
+This means that the equivalence class remains the same upon replacing each Kraus operator $K_j$ with~a~pair of~operators $H_j$ and~$A_j$.
 As a~result, for~the~purposes of~analyzing properties of the fidelity, it is sufficient to~only consider channels described by~Hermitian Kraus operators.
 In~such a~case, the operation fidelity is given by the squared Euclidean length of~the~vector $\left\langle\psi\right|\vec{K}\left|\psi\right\rangle$.
 Its minimum and~maximum are therefore equal to~the~squares of~the Crawford number and~the joint numerical radius of a collection of operators $\left(H_1,H_2,\ldots,H_m,A_1,A_2,\ldots,A_m\right)$, respectively.
 Finally, we are able to conclude the section with propositions that shall prove useful in subsequent investigations.

 \begin{proposition} For any operation $\Phi$ acting on a system of dimension $d$ and given by a set of $m$ Kraus operators $\{K_1,\ldots,K_m\}$, each with the Hermitian and anti-Hermitian parts $K_j=H_j +\mathrm{i} A_j$, the maximal $F_\text{max}$ and minimal $F_\text{min}$ operation fidelity can be written, respectively, as the squares of the joint numerical radius and the Crawford number: